enatsek/Debian-Ubuntu/nginx.md

 systemctl status nginx
 ```

-The Debian package maintainers include a sample page for the web server.
+The Debian/Ubuntu package maintainers include a sample page for the web server.
 You can view it:

 ```bash
 sudo nano /var/www/html/index.nginx-debian.html